Benefits at a Glance

-Flexible Spending: Flexible Spending allows full-time employees to set aside money from their salary for expenses they know they will incur during the year.
+Flexible Spending allows full-time employees to set aside money from their salary for expenses they know they will incur during the year.
 Employees may set up accounts with Beniversal, Inc for dependent care and/or medical expenses not covered by their health plan.
 The money they elect is deducted from their paychecks, pre-tax.
 There is no waiting period for the Dependent Flexible Spending Account.
-The maximum for the Dependent Flexible Spending Account is $5,000.00.
 The Medical Flexible Spending Account (FSA) eligibility includes employees that have six months plus of full-time service.
-The maximum elections are determined by length of full-time service.
-Medical Flexible Spending maximums is $2,500 per employee.
-Money elected but not claimed during the year is forfeited under the IRS’s “use it or lose it” policy.
+Money elected but not claimed during the year may be forfeited under the IRS’s “use it or lose it” policy.
 Employees can only enroll in this plan during Open Enrollment and must enroll every year to continue their participation.
 Beniversal is a subsidiary of Benefit Resources who currently provides our E-trac (Mass Transit/ Parking) Plan. http://www.benefitresource.com

 After three months of continuous employment, full-time employees are eligible for tuition remission for courses taken at MMC.
-The maximum remission per semester is 8 credits +1 non-credit course.
-After 1 year of full-time employment, eligible dependents may take courses at Marymount.
+The maximum remission per semester is 9 credits.
+After 1 year of full-time employment, eligible dependents may take courses at MMC.
 Employees may also participate in the College’s Tuition Exchange Program and council of Independent Colleges and Universities Tuition Exchange Plan.

-- The College will reimburse the employee up to $200 per credit.
-Reimbursement is limited to 10 credits per fiscal year and is capped at $6000.
+- The College will reimburse the employee up to $400 per credit.
+Reimbursement is limited to 10 credits per calendar year and is capped at $4000 per year.
 Participation in the program will occur on a first come first served basis.
 Availability of funding will determine the number of participants in the program.